Are Language Models Efficient Reasoners? A Perspective from Logic Programming: Related Work

 \paragraph{Evaluating Reasoning.} Most studies and benchmarks on LM reasoning evaluate correctness based on the LM's final answer \citep[\textit{inter alia}]{hendrycks2021measuring,patel-etal-2021-nlp,rein2024gpqa,yu2024metamath}.
 However, correctness of the final answer does not guarantee correctness of the proof \citep{lyu-etal-2023-faithful, turpin2023language}.
 Some studies include more fine-grained reasoning evaluations by verifying LM-generated proofs \citep{gontier2020measuring,frieder2023chatgptmath,nguyen-etal-2024-direct,wang-etal-2024-math,petrov2025proofbluffevaluatingllms}.
 While useful, many such evaluations rely either on manual scrutiny or heuristic measures of the proof's correctness.
 An alternative approach is to use proof assistants, e.g., Lean \citep{moura2021lean4}, for formal verification \citep{first2023baldur, tsoukalas2024putnambench}; however, LMs may have been trained on less amounts of such data as compared to natural language.
 We perform an automatic evaluation by parsing the LM-generated output into proofs in logic programs.\looseness=-1

-\paragraph{Irrelevant Information in Reasoning Tasks.} Our work relates to papers that evaluate LMs' ability to correctly solve problems with irrelevant information (or missing information; \citealp{li2025questbenchllmsaskright}). \citet{Shi2023LargeLM} create such a dataset by appending a single irrelevant statement to problems taken from GSM8k \citep{cobbe2021training}. \citet{mirzadeh2024gsmsymbolic} seem to take a similar, albeit more manual approach; however, details presented are scarce and their dataset has not yet been made publicly available. \citet{anantheswaran2024cuttingnoiseboostingllm} use a prompting-based method for augmenting problems with several irrelevant statements.
-We formalize the notion of irrelevance through logic programming and generalize these previous approaches by generating problems that may have several, arbitrarily placed irrelevant axioms, which can be used together in further inference.
+\paragraph{Irrelevant Information in Reasoning Tasks.} Our work relates to papers that evaluate LMs' ability to correctly solve problems with irrelevant information (or missing information; \citealp{li2025questbenchllmsaskright}). \citet{Shi2023LargeLM} create such a dataset by appending a single irrelevant statement to problems taken from GSM8k \citep{cobbe2021training}. \citet{mirzadeh2024gsmsymbolic} seem to take a similar, albeit more manual approach; however, details presented are scarce and their dataset has not yet been made publicly available. \citet{xu2025reimagine} incorporate irrelevant statements as part of a pipeline for generating problem variations. \citet{anantheswaran2024cuttingnoiseboostingllm} use a prompting-based method for augmenting problems with several irrelevant statements.
+We formalize the notion of irrelevance through logic programming and generalize previous approaches by generating problems that may have several, arbitrarily placed irrelevant axioms, which can be used together in further inference.
 Thus, there are many implications that are irrelevant to the goal theorem and the challenge becomes not only to generate \emph{correct} proofs, but proofs that only contain steps that are \emph{necessary}.
 By generating new problems from scratch, our approach avoids bias from memorizing the efficient solution seen during training (see, e.g., \citealp{zhang2024carefulexaminationlargelanguage}).\looseness=-1